Edited by Marc Lynch, Jillian Schwedler, and Sean Yom

-This book engages Middle East politics to explore the connections between great power support, authoritarian politics, institutional development, and long-term stability.
+This scholarly book engages Middle East politics to explore the connections between great power support, authoritarian politics, institutional development, and long-term stability.
 It subjects theories of autocratic regime durability to the causal gauntlet of comparative-historical case studies (Iran, Kuwait, and Jordan), and makes a singular claim: foreign powers can hurt more than they help when bailing out friendly dictatorships.
 Far from being innocuous helping hands, external support from geopolitical patrons like the US can leave behind destructive legacies by irreversibly undermining the social conflicts, ruling coalitions, and political institutions responsible for keeping these regimes afloat during crises.
 It is notable for its detailed, process-oriented case studies of political development in Iran, Kuwait, and Jordan; for its methodological combination of historical analysis and field research; and for its revision of existing theories about ruling coalitions, authoritarian institutions, and the long-term legacies of foreign aid.

 Reviewed in Perspectives on Politics, Journal of Politics, Political Science Quarterly, Cambridge Review of International Affairs, Middle East Journal, Mediterranean Politics, Review of Middle East Studies, Bustan: The Middle East Book Review, and Choice.